onefishy/Boston311/README.md

     4. cluster profile analysis

   Contrast and comparison between requests originating from call data and Citizens Connect App data is emphasized throughout.
   5. <i>Gibbs Sampler for GMM.ipynb<i>: provides Gibbs sampling from the posterior distribution of the mixture model.
-Including:
+Includes:
-    1.convergence analysis
+    2. convergence analysis
-    2. hard clustering of the data based on posterior mean estimates of the mixture parameters
+    3. hard clustering of the data based on posterior mean estimates of the mixture parameters
     3. visualization of the posterior predictive
     3. comparison of performance against basic MH sampling implemented in PyMC
     4. alternative 1-D model for response time as a mixture of exponentials